QualiTorque/torque-validate-blueprints/README.md

 ## Validate only blueprints affected by latest change

-It would be really nice idea to validate only those blueprints that somehow related to changes in the latest commit.
-Here is how you can do it with a [cool](https://github.com/jitterbit/get-changed-files) GitHub action allowing you to fetch a csv list of changed files:
+To save time, you can validate only those blueprints that are somehow related to changes in the latest commit.
+Here is how you can do it with a [cool](https://github.com/jitterbit/get-changed-files) GitHub action that returns a csv list of the added/changed files in a certain push or or pull request:

 ```yaml
 name: Validation